jgnewman/cream-and-sugar/docs/markdown/data-types.md

 ## Assessing Types

 C&S abandons JavaScript's confusing `typeof` expression in favor of a built-in function called `dataType`.
 This function will provide more reasonable results such as "regexp" if handed a regular expression or "date" if handed a Date object.
-For more information on what to expect from the `datType` function, check out [Built-In Functions](/reference/bifs/).
+For more information on what to expect from the `dataType` function, check out [Built-In Functions](/reference/bifs/).

 {{{{/raw}}}}